Get Directions

 Historic Ephrata Cloister invites you to join us this fall for a special three-part lecture series exploring the stories, discoveries, and debates surrounding the Cloister and its history.
 Each lecture will take place in the Visitor Center auditorium and will last approximately 60 minutes.
 Guests are encouraged to arrive early to secure a good seat.

-• Wednesday, September 18 – 7:00 PM
+• Thursday, September 18 – 7:00 PM

-• Wednesday, October 16 – 7:00 PM
+• Thursday, October 16 – 7:00 PM

 Bradley Smith — “History Mysteries of Ephrata Cloister”